justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 On the other hand, `try_alloc_slow` has to do more work to find the next available heap page, sweep it, and then call `try_alloc` to perform an allocation.

+If there is not enough free memory to fulfill a `try_alloc_slow` request a new page is allocated and added to the heap.
+This is the only choice, unfortunately.
+The collection process is asynchronous so memory cannot be freed immediately to make room.

 ### Sweep

 Sweep walks an entire heap page, freeing all unused slots along the way.